Like many people, you are wondering how to get organized at work, become more successful and achieve your career goals.

 Now that you know all the time you lose every day because of this, put in place the necessary changes right away.

 Start with the factors that make you waste the most time to quickly save time.

-This may be the way your files are positioned and filed on your computer, unclassified or unclassified paper files, unreliable work tools, and so on.
+This may be the way your files are positioned and filed on your computer, unclassified paper files or classified in an useless way, unreliable work tools, and so on.

 After acting on your environment, measure the gain in time and productivity you have achieved.

 You can also customize your workspace with objects that are meaningful to you and benefit from the positive emotions these objects evoke to enhance your well-being at work.

 Doing this will allow you over time to become more organized, more efficient, less stressed and more fulfilled at work.